 Lift Bridge track work:

 One of my compromises was to install a lift bridge to make a “better” mainline and reduce return loops.
-The track work here is similar to the other track work except at the bridge joints I remove four ties and replace with “American Tie and sleeper”.
+The track work here is similar to the other track work except at the bridge joints.
+This section of track needs to be 100% bullet proof.
+I remove four ties at each end of the track on the bridge and replace with “American Tie and sleeper”.
 These ties are soldered to the rails to provide stability to the track near the bridge openings.
-Once the caulk has had at least a day to set it is time to cut the joints for the bridge.
+After laying the track and once the caulk has had at least a day to set it is time to cut the joints for the bridge.
 A combination of the caulk and soldered rail on each side of the joint will hold the rail in place.
-Using a fine and new razor saw start by cutting the cork roadbed, then the rails vertically along the bridge joints.
-Once everything is cut the bridge can be raised and the rails filed to remove any burrs.
+Using a fine and new razor saw start by cutting the cork roadbed, then cut the rails vertically along the bridge joints.(see Fig 11) Once everything is cut the bridge can be raised and the rails filed to remove any burrs.
 You may have to file the rails with a slight angle to ensure smooth operation.
 There are many videos around on lift bridges, so be cautious of easy solutions.
 My advice is to ensure you have:

 Very stable/strong foundations that will not move.